Shimanti/responsive/README.md

 # responsive
-Basic responsive website with HTML and CSS
+Basic responsive webpage with HTML and CSS